Sage Just Sunsetted BusinessVision: What You Need to Know (And Do) Before December 2026

 Studies of operational spreadsheets consistently find that over 90% contain errors.
 Not complicated spreadsheets built by amateurs.
 Regular, everyday business spreadsheets.
 The kind your team uses right now.

 In normal operations, a small error might not matter much.
-During a recall, a single incorrect lot reference can mean over-recalling safe product or missing affected customers entirely.
+But during a recall, a single incorrect lot reference can mean over-recalling safe product or missing affected customers entirely.
 Both are expensive.
 One is dangerous.

 Manual data entry.
 Someone types “Lot 882” instead of “Lot 822.”
 Nobody catches it.
 Six months later, that typo determines whether a customer gets notified or not.